 NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-Studies have shown a link between alcohol and an increased risk for breast cancer development.
-While drinking alcohol does not mean you will develop breast cancer, it just means that there is an elevated risk for developing it.
+This week, federal health officials released new dietary guidelines that say evidence links alcohol to certain cancers and some forms of cardiovascular disease.
+While drinking alcohol does not mean you will develop cancer or heart issues, it just means that there is an elevated risk for developing it.